 Justification is also “through redemption in Christ Jesus.”
 The noun (ἀπολύτρωσις) is associated with paying a price in order to buy a slave or paying a ransom to win the freedom of a kidnapped person.
 There is an inscription dating before 100 B.C. which Moulton translated as “offering money for the ransom of other citizens, he showed himself gracious at every welcoming of those who from time to time safely returned.”
 (Sylloge Inscriptionum Graecarum15 325: τισὶν δὲ τῶν πολειτῶν ε[ἰς] λύτρα προτιθεὶς (sc. χρήματα) ἔδειξεν ἑαυτὸν πρὸς πᾶσαν ἀπάντησιν τῶν σωζομένων εὐομείλητον.
 See MM 554, Moulton, “Lexical Notes from the Papyri,” The Expositor VIII 1.3 (March 1911), 475-481).

-In this case an offering of money was publically presented as an act of grace (a free gift) to redeem citizens who had been taken captive by “barbarian invaders.”
+In this case an offering of money was publicly presented as an act of grace (a free gift) to redeem citizens who had been taken captive by “barbarian invaders.”
 We cannot know the motivation for this benefactor’s gracious act on behalf of his fellow citizens.
 Presumably he did this for his own glory since he had his gracious deed inscribed on a monument.

 In this metaphor for salvation, God is like a gracious benefactor who paid for the ransom to gain the freedom of those enslaved to sin.
 All of humanity was in rebellion against God, in a sense “captured by the enemy.”
 Beginning in Romans 1:18 Paul described God’s wrath as deserved because humans have provoked God by their rebellion and hypocrisy, so that all people fall under God’s just wrath.
 Now in Romans 3:3, God acts on behalf of rebellious humanity and obtains their freedom from their real enemy.